Asia-Europe Meeting (ASEM)

 Australia formally joined ASEM at the 8th ASEM Summit in Brussels in October 2010, attended by former Prime Minister Gillard.
 Since then, Australia has been represented at each ASEM Summit and Foreign Ministers' Meeting.

 The 13th ASEM Summit was held by videoconference in November 2021, hosted by Cambodia.
-The Prime Minister, the Hon Scott Morrison MP, represented Australia.
+The then Prime Minister, the Hon Scott Morrison MP, represented Australia.
 The theme of the summit was “Strengthening Multilateralism for Shared Growth”.
 Leaders also issued a statement on Post-COVID Socio-Economic Recovery [PDF 144 KB].

 The 14th ASEM Foreign Ministers' meeting was held in Madrid, Spain, on 15-16 December 2019.